ludocode/onramp/docs/practical-c.md

 - `const`, `auto`, `register`, `volatile`, `inline`, `_Noreturn`, `restrict` and more are all ignored.
 - All C11 attributes including `[[noreturn]]` and `[[deprecated]]` are ignored.
 - Alignment specifiers are ignored.
-- Enum types are equivalent to `int`, and enum values are integer global variables.
+- Enum types are equivalent to `int`, and enum values are integer global variables (and cannot be used in constant expressions.)
 - `enum`, `struct`, `union` and `typedef` definitions are only allowed at file scope.

 The syntax for many of these features is still parsed so that our final stage C compiler can use them and recompile itself to take advantage of them.